 To get going, I downloaded Bob Tabor’s introductory videos from Channel 9, and decided that a simple calculator would be a great first app for learning both C# and the Software Development Kit.
 If I could get a basic version working then I would prove to myself that Windows Phone apps were well within my ability.
 I'll admit that I’m not a novice coder; I develop Matlab programs in my research for simulating systems of cold atoms (see here for the research taking place in our department), and have learnt C in the Oxford Physics undergraduate course.
 However, coding for scientific work is quite different from that needed to build software, so I had a lot to learn.
 Luckily, there’s a vast amount of information available on the internet to help.
 Everything in the .NET Framework is fully documented with examples at msdn.microsoft.com.
 There are also code samples and other learning resources specifically targeted at Windows Phone development on MSDN.
 However, perhaps the most useful tools were the forums both within App Hub and at stackoverflow.com.
 Whenever I came across a problem, these were usually the top hits in a search engine, and I was always able to find the help I needed.
 There’s a great community of experienced developers out there who are happy to help others, and typically the problems I had were exactly those that people before me had encountered also, so the solutions weren't too hard to find.

 A few weeks after I started out I already had a basic, working calculator.
 I was soon having all sorts of ideas on how I could improve on the other scientific calculator apps, and go far beyond what is possible on real hardware.
 I got a huge buzz out of turning these ideas into reality and wondering what others would make of them.
 Now that a completed version has been published, it's very satisfying to think that my app could be used all over the World by all sorts of people doing calculations for all sorts of things.
 Of course, I don't want to stop now!
-I already have more features I'd like to add to the app (a graphical calculator for starters!), and it should not be too difficult to reuse much of my code to create a version for Windows 8.
+I already have more features I'd like to add to the app (a graphical calculator for starters!)
 If you'd like to try my app and see what is possible, please click on Calculator² or alternatively search for 'Scientific Calculator' in the Marketplace (it's a currency, unit and base converter too!).

 I would highly recommend Windows Phone development to any student, whether they be a novice – for whom the introductory video series I mentioned looks excellent – or someone more experienced.
 I think it's fantastic that Microsoft provide the required resources for free, and it’s something that more students should take advantage of.
 Ultimately, I now have an app in the Marketplace that could earn a fair amount of money, I have a great addition to my CV, and I've learnt a lot of useful techniques that I've now incorporated into my own work.
 Most of all, I've had a lot of fun along the way!